laktak/tome/README.md

     insert into foo(bar, result) values('blue', 42);

-While playbooks are organized by projects in folders, the target's location can be anywhere.
+While playbooks are organized by projects in folders, the target's location can be anywhere (meaning you can include a `cd` to another location in your playbook).

 You can also make any document (like this README) into a temporary playbook by using the `<Leader>p` key bindings or enabling `<Enter>` with the `:TomePlayBook` command.